openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/launcher/dlsdk_launcher_readme.md

     * `IMAGE_INFO` - specific key for setting information about input shape to layer (used in Faster RCNN based topologies).
 You do not need provide `value`, because it will be calculated in runtime.
 Format value is `Nx[H, W, S]`, where `N` is batch size, `H` - original image height, `W` - original image width, `S` - scale of original image (default 1).
     * `INPUT` - network input for main data stream (e. g. images).
 If you have several data inputs, you should provide regular expression for identifier as `value` for specifying which one data should be provided in specific input.
     Optionally you can determine `shape` of input (actually does not used, DLSDK launcher uses info given from network) and `layout` in case when your model was trained with non-standard data layout (For DLSDK default layout is `NCHW`).
+    * `HIDDEN_STATE` - network input for hidden state which initailize by tuple as an all zeros array.

 OpenVINO™ launcher config example: